What is Weather Based Marketing?

 Consider these marketing campaigns that used Weather data to influence customers with their contextual message.

 In a first of its kind advert by HUL displayed on Times Square, New York City weather sensors were used to contextually change the ad content.
-Technology, weather data, creativity came together to make this brilliantly executed responsive ad.
+Technology, weather data, creativity came together to make a brilliantly executed responsive ad.

 In a promotional email inducing customers to buy rainwear, Timberland used three-day weather forecast to drive customers into making a purchase.